 According to the Mayo Clinic, women between the ages of 20-40 are most likely to be diagnosed with MS. Family history, certain infections, Northern European descent, vitamin D deficiency, other autoimmune diseases, smoking, or residence in temperate climates, like ours in the US and Canada, all increase your chances of developing Multiple Sclerosis.

 Everyone experiences lupus differently.
 It is difficult to diagnose because of this and the fact that it mimics other ailments.
 The main sign someone has Lupus is a red facial rash that resembles the shape of a butterfly if it were to land on your nose.
 Unfortunately, the butterfly is not a good omen in this case.

-In Lupus, the immune system attacks your organs and causes fatigue, fever, joint pain, skin lesions, and many other symptoms depending on the person.
+In Lupus, the immune system attacks your organs and causes fatigue, fever, joint pain, skin lesions, and many other symptoms, depending on the person.
 There is no cure for Lupus.
-It’s most often found in African American women (though others can get it too) who have a genetic predisposition for lupus.
+It’s most often found in African American women (though others can get it, too) who have a genetic predisposition for lupus.

 Crohn’s affects over 700,000 people in the US.
-And unlike many on this list men and women are diagnosed equally.
+And unlike many on this list, men and women are diagnosed equally.
 It is an inflammatory bowel disease that disturbs the digestive tract.

 When this inflammation in the digestive tract occurs, it can cause diarrhea, abdominal pain, fever, mouth sores, and more.
 Not fun!
 It can also have serious and even life-threatening consequences like ulcers, colon cancer, and fistulas.
-Fistulas is when the intestines fuse with other organs and create dangerous passageways for food.
+Fistulas are when the intestines fuse with other organs and create dangerous passageways for food.